top of page

 Soap

 When it comes to creating your very own homemade laundry detergent powder, the soap you choose plays a vital role in achieving cleaning excellence.
 Not all soap bars are created equal – from shampoo bars to hand soaps, the variety of ingredients can be overwhelming.
-Beware of using glycerin soap, as it's not suitable for dishwashing and can actually leave stains on your clothes (bubble blowers can attest to this, thanks to glycerin).
+Beware of using glycerin soap, as it's not suitable for laundry and can actually leave stains on your clothes (bubble blowers can attest to this, thanks to glycerin).
 Similarly, using a foamy shampoo bar for your homemade laundry detergent can hinder your washing machine's efficiency.
 So, what's the secret?
 Opt for a traditional soap, one that has undergone the magical process of saponification.
-In my quest for the perfect soap, I use Aleppo soap, crafted with a blend of nourishing olive oil and aromatic laurel oil.
+In my quest for the perfect soap, I use Aleppo soap, crafted with a blend of nourishing olive oil and aromatic laurel oil but Castille soap is also a great choice.

 Homemade Laundry Detergent - Aleppo soap